 The slow cooker is a powerful tool, particularly this blustery time of year when, after a long day at work, all you really want to come home to is a warm, wintery braise or stew.
-Both dishes are Whole30-approved, along with so many other things that can be made in the appliance, like salmon and even chicken stock.
+Both dishes are Whole30-approved, along with so many other things that can be made in the appliance, like salmon, shredded chicken, and hearty vegetable curries.

 Here are 10 slow cooker recipes that will help make your Whole30 meal plan a whole lot easier.

 Instead of searing the meat, as most braises require, the short ribs are just quickly browned under the broiler, eliminating any stovetop cooking.
 Be sure to check for added sugar in the fish sauce — Red Boat is one Whole30-approved brand.

 The slow cooker recipes I rely on most are the ones that leave me with an ample amount of leftovers.
 And this brisket delivers in the most delicious way.
 To make it Whole30-compliant, use coconut aminos in place of the soy sauce and skip the Worcestershire sauce.